Nathan ben Jehiel: Sources

 The sources of this work are numerous.
-Aside from the Arukh of Tzemach ben Poltoi, which he utilized (it should be stated, however, that Rapoport and Geiger deny this), he used a very large number of additional works.
+Aside from the Arukh of Tzemach ben Poltoi, which he utilized (it should be stated, however, that Solomon Judah Loeb Rapoport and Abraham Geiger deny this), he used a vast number of additional works.
 Above all, he placed under contribution the information received, in both oral and written form, from R. Maẓliaḥ and R. Moses ha-Darshan, the former of whom, in particular, through his studies under Hai, had made himself the repository of Eastern learning.
-The entire extent of Nathan's indebtedness to his authorities can not be estimated, for the reason that of the hundreds of books cited by him many have not been preserved.
-But none will deny his obligation to R. Gershom of Mainz, whom he repeatedly quotes, though, as Kohut rightly maintains against Rapoport, he can not have been his personal disciple.
+The entire extent of Nathan's indebtedness to his authorities can not be estimated because of the hundreds of books he cited, many of which have not been preserved.
+But none will deny his obligation to Gershom ben Judah, whom he repeatedly quotes, though, as Kohut rightly maintains against Rapoport, he can not have been his disciple.

-Similarly he used the writings of R. Hananeel b.
-Chushiel and R. Nissim ben Jacob, both living at Kairwan.
-So frequent, in fact, were the references to R. Hananeel in the lexicon that R. Jacob Tam, for example, regarded the work as based entirely on R. Hananeel's commentaries, while the author of the Or Zarua, as a matter of course, referred to R. Hananeel almost all of the lexicon's anonymous statements.
+Similarly, he used the writings of Chananel ben Chushiel and Nissim ben Jacob, both living at Kairouan.
+So frequent were the references to Chananel in the lexicon that Rabbeinu Tam regarded the work as based entirely on Chananel's commentaries, while Isaac ben Moses of Vienna, as a matter of course, referred to R. Hananeel almost all of the lexicon's anonymous statements.

-Hai Gaon, again, figures very frequently in its pages, sometimes simply designated as "the Gaon," while it has particularly assimilated all philologic material that is contained in his commentary on the mishnaic order Tohorot.
+Hai Gaon figures very frequently in its pages, sometimes designated as "the Gaon."
+It has notably assimilated all philologic material contained in his commentary on the mishna in order Tohorot.